F2I-Consulting/fesapi/README.md

 	 - build
 	 - fesapi (Git clone this repository into this folder "fesapi".
 You should then have a path fesapiEnv/fesapi/src)
 	 - dependencies
-  - The following compilers are known to work
+  - The following compilers are known to work (used in CI)
     - gcc from version 4.8
 	- visual studio from version 2017
 	- clang from version 5.0